 It’s difficult to know at any age what career or job you want, but helping advise and inform a young person about pathways into work can be a real challenge.
-For parents, the prospect of helping their child decide what they want to do can be particularly daunting.
+The prospect of helping your child decide what they want to do can be particularly daunting.
 You may feel you’re not up to date on the latest education and training options available, or you might not be sure what skills and experiences employers are looking for now.
-If your child is aged 11 to 24 years old, Great expectations – a careers guide for parents is designed to help.
+We have compiled a post-16 careers guide for parents and carers that is designed to help.

 Contents of the report: